Han-Lon/goodie-box/README.md

 - Design 3D printable mounts for RFID reader and Arduino components
 - Build the dang box
 - Use cheaper Arduino Nano boards instead of an Uno R3
+- Maybe use a speaker instead of a buzzer to play custom sound effects
+  - If not, definitely at least use the larger buzzer